When to Worry About Diarrhea in Adults: Warning Signs to Know

 Severe Dehydration Symptoms

 Older adults are particularly vulnerable to dehydration because they may not feel thirsty even when significantly dehydrated.
-Their kidneys also may not conserve water as efficiently.
-If you're caring for an elderly person with diarrhea, monitor them closely for any signs of dehydration.
+For related bowel-risk patterns in seniors, read constipation in elderly people.

 Blood in Your Stool